ClarusONE/poker-exercise/README.md

 - A space is used as a separator between cards

 ### Tests
-The repository includes a suite of unit tests that can be used to verify the correctness of your solution.
-It's not feasible to write a test for every possible combination of poker hands, but you are welcome to add additional test cases to the suite but please don't remove or modify any of those provided.
+The repository includes a basic suite of unit tests that should be used to verify the correctness of your solution.
+You are encouraged to add additional test cases to the suite, but please don't remove or modify any of those provided.

 The tests can be run by executing `./gradlew test` on the command-line from the project's root directory.